-Production Information (for each field or manag ement zone): Legal location and/or GPS coordinates (please attach a map and description): Field or Management Zone Name or Number: Area (size, acres): Management System- are you applying variable rate and for which nutrient?
-Number of Management Zones: Soil Texture, Landscape Topography and Soil Drainage Characteristics (e. g. well drained, poorly drained etc . , if tile drain- age is present, describe design.):
+Production Information (for each field or management zone): Legal location and/or GPS coordinates (please attach a map and description): Field or Management Zone Name or Number: Area a (size, es): Management System- are you applying variable rate and for which nutrient?
+1 1 411 nber of nagement es: Soil Texture, Landscape Topography and Soil Drainage Characteristics (e. g. well drained, poorly drained etc., if tile drainage is present, describe design.):